teamhanko/hanko/frontend/elements/README.md

 ## Frontend framework integrations

-To learn more about how to integrate the `<hanko-auth>` element into frontend frameworks, see our [guides](https://docs.hanko.io/guides/frontend) in the official documentation and our [example applications](../../examples/README.md).
+To learn more about how to integrate the Hanko elements into frontend frameworks, see our [guides](https://docs.hanko.io/guides/frontend) in the official documentation and our [example applications](../../examples/README.md).